 Advocacy Certificate Requirements & Curriculum

-When there is good cause, the Program Director may vary the requirements of this program in individual cases; prior written approval of such variance is required.
+To earn the Advocacy Certificate, students must complete all of the Core Courses, one (1) Trial Alternative Course, one (1) Elective Course, and one (1) Practice Course.
+Enrollment in a course for fewer than two units generally will not satisfy the requirements for this program.
+When there is good cause, the Certificate Director may vary the requirements of this program in individual cases; prior written approval of such variance is required.

 Core Courses (complete all courses)

-Substantial litigation activity is required, including, in most cases, client contact or, for placements in the offices of the U.S. Attorney, a District Attorney, or the California Attorney General, interviewing or preparing witnesses.
+- Substantial litigation activity includes, in most cases, client contact.
+For placements in the offices of the US Attorney, a District Attorney, or the California Attorney General, it includes interviewing or preparing witnesses.